Starting college is an exciting, and sometimes daunting, time of any young (or not so young!) person's life.

 In addition to helping you learn at college, we offer a range of general supports to help you get the most out of your time at GMIT.
 Student Services provide resources for:

 Click here for further details.

 There are two funds available to help students who find themselves in financial difficulty:

-The Student Assistance Fund (SAF) is intended to provide financial support to disadvantaged students who require additional financial support to enable them to fully benefit from their third-level studies.
+The Student Assistance Fund (SAF) is a Government fund intended to provide financial support to disadvantaged full or part-time students who require additional financial support to enable them to fully benefit from their third-level studies.
 This funding can be put towards the costs of accommodation, transport, books and class materials, food and utilities, medical expenses and childcare but cannot be used to cover college fees.
 The SAF application form is available on the Student Hub.

 The Language of College

 When you start college, you will hear a lot of new terms, and at times it may sound like a foreign language.
 We’ve tried to summarise a few of the most common terms here, but remember, if you don’t understand, all you have to do is ask one of your new classmates, or a lecturer!